hkim0331/compare-ijf/README.md

 ## Require

 * macOS or Linux.
-I'm using macOS to develop this script, maybe Windows are also ok.
+I'm using macOS to develop this script, maybe Windows are also ok.v

 * babashka
 https://github.com/babashka/babashka